sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gupnp</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A framework for creating UPnP devices & control points
+Short desc    : A framework for creating UPnP devices & control points
 URL          : http://www.gupnp.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : GUPnP is an object-oriented open source framework for creating UPnP
+Descript     : GUPnP is an object-oriented open source framework for creating UPnP
              : devices and control points, written in C using GObject and libsoup.
              : The GUPnP API is intended to be easy to use, efficient and flexible.
 ```